quicwg/multipath/draft-lmbdhk-quic-multipath.md

 # Packet Number Space and Use of Connection ID

 If the connection ID is present (non-zero length) in the packet header, the connection ID is used to identify the path.
+If no connection ID is present, the 4 tuple identies the path.
 The intital path that is used during the handshake (and multipath negotiation) has the path ID 0 and therefore all 0-RTT packets are also tracked and processed with the path ID 0.
+For 1-RTT packets the path ID is the sequence number of the Destination Connection ID present in the packet header, as defined in Section 5.1.1 of {{QUIC-TRANSPORT}}, or also 0 if the Connection ID is zero-length.

 If non-zero-length Connection IDs are used, an endpoint MUST use different Connection IDs on different paths.
 Still, the receiver may observe the same Connection ID used on different 4-tuples